-Skin needs far more than simple UV protectant chemicals, we need a wide variety of antioxidants, especially the basic vitamin E and C as well as carotenoids that are normally the major chemicals in the skin.
+Skin needs far more than simple UV protectant chemicals, we need a wide variety of antioxidants, especially the basic vitamins E and C as well as carotenoids which are normally the major chemicals in the skin.

 We need to maintain our vitamin A-levels in the skin because vitamin A is very sensitive to sunlight, so we easily walk around with a localised vitamin A deficiency in our sun-exposed skin.

 That’s the main reason why we get the signs of ageing and eventually solar keratoses and skin cancers.

 Niacinamide is also essential to prevent not only basal cell and squamous carcinomas but may play a part in reducing melanoma.

 A variety of chemicals such as polyphenols also play an important part in protecting the skin.